ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0004-govuk-design-system.md

 #### SASS

-Allows us to only require styling resources we require.
+Allows us to only require styling resources needed.

 We can generate our styles dynamically and keep up to date with the latest styling changes and colours due to SASS variables.

 #### Javascript

-Contains all the testing code we need, imported as required and updatable for bug fixes or new features removing the need for custom Javascript to be written.
+Contains all the code we need to progressively enhance the user interface.

+We only need to import modules that we required and all functionality can be updated for bug fixes or new features via npm.

+This will remove the need for custom Javascript to be written in most cases.

 #### Assets